Well, as far as we’re concerned, surviving the winter months in Fethiye isn’t about surviving at all. We love it!

 Once you feel that telltale bite in the winds at sea level, you know the snow has started to fall in the nearby surrounding mountains.

 By February, the snow will have encroached to the lower slopes and we will only be a 20-minute drive away from snowball fun.

-This is not an activity we partake in every year but it’s certainly good fun when the folks of Fethiye hit the road and head to the snow above Nif for the day.
+This is not an activity we partake in every year.
+But it’s certainly good fun when the folks of Fethiye hit the road and head to the snow above the village of Nif for the day.

 Stroll Along The Seafront